techandsoftware/teletext-for-javascript-docs/demos/4-character-sets.md

 # Demo: Character sets

 This shows each G0 character set, with character range from 0x20 to 0x7f.
 Select a set from the drop-down menu, which sets the default G0 set for the whole screen.
 Note that ASCII isn't available, although g0_latin is close.
 The demo is using [`setDefaultG0Charset()`](../teletext-screen-api#setdefaultg0charset-charset-withupdate).
+The method also sets the corresponding G2 set.
+The G2 set on the screen is drawn on to the base page as enhancements, using [`pos()`](../teletext-screen-api#pos-col-row) and [`putG2()`](../teletext-screen-api#putg2-char).

 <label for="g0setselector">G0 set selection</label><br>
 <select style="margin-bottom: 1rem;" id="g0setselector" on>